easttennesseecc-star/Q-Top-Dog-IDE/RUNWAY_BYOK_MEDIA_SYNTHESIS_COMPETITIVE_ADVANTAGE.md

 │         → No cloud media services                      │
 │         → No Runway integration                        │
 │                                                         │
-│ Q-IDE:  BYOK model native to architecture             │ │         → Runway integration built-in                  │
+│ Top Dog:  BYOK model native to architecture             │ │         → Runway integration built-in                  │
 │         → LLM orchestration handles media specs        │
 │         → Use YOUR API keys (no lock-in)              │